Join us for the second annual Mountain West Diversity Conference on Saturday, October 27, 2018!

 - Students from a local youth organization, even if they attend different schools

-- And any other group of teens interested in improving their school’s culture or making a positive change in their community
+- ANY group of teens interested in improving their school’s culture or making a positive change in their community

 Note each group is required to be chaperoned by at least one adult or teacher, who we call their “faculty advisor.”
 This adult is responsible for registering the school to attend, resolving payment and chaperoning the group on the day of the event.
 As the conference date nears, we will collect names and workshop choices from individual attendees.